PLSysSec/lio/lio-simple/tutorial/blog-2-tutorial.md

 1. We're now using `runP` instead of `run` and passing it the initial privilege `mempty` (effectively no privilege).

 2. We added a new middleware `setUserPrivsTCB` to the pipeline which _mints_ a new privilege (with `ioTCB . privInit`) corresponding to the current user and executes the current app with this privilege.
 We use `mappend` to concatenate privileges, but in this app this will always simply be the privilege corresponding to the current user, if any.
 Note that this middleware uses some trusted code.
 As used, we can reason about its safely by simply noting that it gets executed before the `app` code (defined in `Application.hs`).
-For now this does not matter too much, but this is a useful design privilege and at some point we may wish to incorporate some actual untrusted code in the `app`.
+For now this does not matter too much, but this is a useful design pattern -- separating out trusted and untrusted code -- and at some point we may wish to incorporate some actual untrusted code in the `app`.

 Okay, so now our app takes a privilege and our runner exposes the current user's privileges to controllers in `Application.hs`, but we must also modify the database interface to take privileges if we're going to create labeled posts with the authority of the current user.